SamArmand/orario/README.md

-# Orario, an schedule generator.
+# Orario, a schedule generator.

 This is homework.